6.7 Female Genital Mutilation

 14. Further Advice

 In June 2013, a new helpline was launched, with the aim of protecting children in the UK from FGM.
-The helpline is open 24 hours a day and can be contacted, by telephone on 0800 028 3550 or by emailing email@example.com.
-The service, which is anonymous, offers support to anyone who has been a victim of FGM or who is worried about a child, For more details please see the NSPCC FGM Helpline website
+The helpline is open 24 hours a day, phone 0800 028 3550 or by email firstname.lastname@example.org.
+The service, which is anonymous, offers support to anyone who has been a victim of FGM or who is worried about a child.

 Other useful contacts are: